JoelElias96/dna-etl-pipeline/README.md

 - **Modular Design**: Each component (Extractor, Transformer, Loader) operates independently, making the system extensible for additional file types.
 - **Factory Pattern**: Dynamically selects file processors based on file type, simplifying the transformer logic.
-- **Validation and Error Handling**:
-  - Input validation ensures data integrity at the extraction phase.
-  - Robust error handling prevents runtime issues during processing.
 - **Template Method Pattern**:
-  - The `AbstractFileProcessor` employs the **Template Method** design pattern to enforce a consistent workflow for file processing.
+  - The AbstractFileProcessor demonstrates the power of polymorphism by serving as a base class for file processors.
+It defines a standard interface (process method) that ensures a consistent workflow for file processing.
-  - Subclasses (`DNASequenceTxtProcessor` and `MetadataJsonProcessor`) implement specific logic while adhering to the abstract workflow.
+  - Subclasses like DNASequenceTxtProcessor and MetadataJsonProcessor override the process method to provide specific logic for their respective file types, leveraging polymorphism to customize behavior while adhering to the abstract workflow.
-  - **Advantages**:
-    - Ensures uniformity across file processors.
-    - Promotes code reuse by encapsulating shared logic in the base class.
-    - Simplifies adding new file types by focusing only on their unique logic.

 This architecture ensures scalability, robustness, and ease of future enhancements.